frowin/LunarGateway/README.md

 ## Examples

-The library comes with the example "with_display".
-For this example, a SPI OLED display with the SH1106 chip and the respective library [u8g2](https://github.com/olikraus/u8g2) is needed.
-Commands can be transferred via serial monitor (set to "new line").
-Check the `handleSerial()` function for a list of available commands.
-More examples, also without display, are planned.
+The library comes with examples.
+For "with_display", a SPI OLED display with the SH1106 chip and the respective library [u8g2](https://github.com/olikraus/u8g2) is needed.
+The "basic" example works out of the box with an ESP32.
+Note, that you need to insert the BLE MAC address of your own Acaia Lunar 2021 scale.

 ## Hints for usage

 The Acaia Lunar 2021 communicates via BLE (Bluetooth Low Energy).
 It uses 2 characteristics: one for commands and heartbeats (ESP32 -> Lunar) and one for data payloads (Lunar -> ESP32).
 The scale expects a "heartbeat" message (at least) every 3000 ms. Otherwise it will close the BLE connection.
 The scale does not automatically stream the weight to the ESP32: This stream has to be initiated by a notification request `notificationRequest()` which is a method of the lunarGateway class.
 The weight and battery status are available as attributes.
 After the initialization of the weight notification with `notificationRequest()`, the scale will send the weight to the ESP32 at 5 Hz.
 This BLE payload triggers a callback function on the ESP32 and thus enables immediate processing of the data.
+Be aware that the LunarGateway is tightly bonded to the BLE library for the ESP32.
+The examples are a good starting point for own projects.

 ## Acknowledgement